clux/symlink/README.md

 NB: This is with the [tap] option enabled.

-If you have a local/chowned install of node (such that creating a link to globally installed modules can be done sans-sudo) then `symlink` can run sudo free too.
+If you have a local/chowned install of node (such that creating links to globally installed modules can be done sans-sudo) then `symlink` can run sudo free too.

 ## License
 MIT-Licensed.
 See LICENSE file for details.